 It also shows you may need help with lead gen at your business.
 So if I’m selling a lead generation tool or service, chances are you may want to, at the very least, check it out.

-But then, that also depends on how I present the tool to you — within my content.
+(1) My content quality and (2) how I present the tool within my content.

 For example, if I present the tool to you right at the top of our content like in the screenshot below — before you have the chance to read a word of the content you came for — you’ll likely bounce off our page or simply ignore the offer: